lshak1/Workshop_Kathmandu_Feb2024_geetest/README.md

 *Workshop Goals:* The workshop aims to present open-source data processing methods for working with time series and satellite data, with a particular focus on snow, water, and rainfall.
 The participants will gain hands-on experience with open-source data processing tools, data visualization, and the design of open-source hardware.

 This github page contains all workshop materials.
+Talks and recording links will be uploaded after the workshop.

 *Workshop Schedule*